 What qualities does someone need to be successful as the leader of a nonprofit?

 Founders and CEOs need to be natural risk-takers, but also have a good grasp of reality and their own personal skills and limitations.
-Knowing when to say you don't know something is key, but following that up with, "but I'll do my best to find out," is even better.
+Knowing when to say you don't know something is key, but following that up with, "But I'll do my best to find out," is even better.

 What advice do you wish you could tell a younger version of yourself?